Next to the Olympics, the Longines FEI World Cup is the single greatest honor an individual athlete can aspire to in equestrian sport.

 Within the North American League, there are 14 opportunities to collect points in the 2017/2018 Final.
 The season starts in Bromont, Quebec in August and continues to Langley (BC), North Salem (NY), Rancho Murieta (CA), Del Mar (CA), Washington (DC), Calgary (AB), Lexington (KY), Toronto (ON), Las Vegas (NV), Guadalajara (MX), Wellington (FL) and Thermal (CA), ending in Ocala (FL) in March.

-When the last qualifier is complete, the top seven scores for each rider will be tallied, determining who has made the cut for Paris.
+When the last qualifier is complete, the top four scores for each rider will be tallied, determining who has made the cut for Paris.

 Clear as mud?
 Fear not, we’ll keep you up to speed on who’s leading, who’s scrambling for points and who’s got a fighting chance each stop along the way.
 We hope you’ll come along for the ride!